howardmann/Tutorials/Nokogiri_Webscraping.md

 rails s
 ```

-In the Pages controller and within the index action add the Nokogiri script as written above, then also add the Rails helper at the end to render the Ruby hash array @watches into JSON if needed by our front-end team.
+In the Pages controller and within the index action add the Nokogiri script as written above, then also add the Rails helper at the end to render the Ruby hash array @getprice into JSON if needed by our front-end team.
 This will be helpful for our front-end work if we need to manipulate the JSON data with jQuery

 ```ruby
 class PagesController < ApplicationController